hex

 Pure natural-number extended GCD.

-HexArith.extGcd a b returns (g, s, t) with g = Nat.gcd a b and s * a + t * b = g after coercing the inputs to Int.
-Use HexArith.Int.extGcd for the GMP-backed integer API and HexArith.UInt64.extGcd for machine-word inputs.
+The result (g, s, t) satisfies g = Nat.gcd a b and s * a + t * b = g after coercing the inputs to Int.
+Use the GMP-backed HexArith.Int.extGcd entry point for integer inputs and HexArith.UInt64.extGcd for UInt64 inputs.

 The combined correctness theorem packages both halves of the specification (the gcd projection and the Bezout identity) for callers that destructure the returned triple.